Is choreographing for musical theatre any different than making dances in other situations?

 To come up with character-driven movement, first try some improvisation and get into character yourself.
 If you can make time in the rehearsal schedule, have actors explore movement that works on their own bodies, too.

 Find music that matches the character you are working on (it need not come from the show).
 You could use the music for which the choreography is being set but this can be limiting.
-It’s better to be free of this when generating ideas.
+It’s often better to be free of this when generating ideas.

 Encourage the actors to move or improvise like their characters.
 Acting-class games can usually be adapted and applied in movement sessions too.